Our UCR Inclusive Learning Team offers advice to students with disabilities and learning support needs.

 Find out more information about the services available below.

-This can include help and support with hearing or visual aids, accessibility-based adaptations and exam arrangements.
-If you think you may need adjustments to your course or the environment at UCR, you should discuss these with the Inclusive Learning Team as soon as possible.
+If you think you may need adjustments to your course or the environment at UCR for any reason, you should get in touch with the Student Support Team as soon as possible.

 If you wish to apply for the Disabled Students’ Allowance (DSA) to ensure you have the specialist support you need on your course, you may need a diagnostic assessment.